Internal resistance of electrical power sources

 The internal resistance of an electrical source can be calculated by comparing two different load conditions.
 To do this, measure the open circuit voltage without load.
 Then the voltage source is loaded with a resistor and the loaded voltage is measured.
 With the determined data you can calculate the internal resistance of the voltage source on this page.

-internal resistance online calculator
+internal resistance calculator

 Input